OpenIdentityPlatform/OpenAM/openam-samples/policy-evaluation-plugin/README.md

-# OpenAM Sample Custom Authentication Module
+# OpenAM Sample Policy Evaluation Plugin

 ## Warning
 **This code is not supported by ForgeRock and it is your responsibility to verify that the software is suitable and safe for use.**

 ## About

-*An OpenAM Sample Custom Authentication Module*
+This sample code demonstrates an OpenAM plugin library that implements the service provider interfaces for evaluating policy and returning resource attributes.

-For instructions on using this sample authentication module with OpenAM, see the section
+For instructions on using this sample policy evaluation plugin with OpenAM, see the section
-*Customizing Authentication Modules* in the *OpenAM Developer's Guide*.
+*Customizing Policy Evaluation* in the *OpenAM Developer's Guide*.

 * * *

 The contents of this file are subject to the terms of the Common Development and Distribution License (the License).
 You may not use this file except in compliance with the